ashvinpanicker/react-practice-calendar/README.md

 ## 📂 Getting Started

-For a quick preview, [open this repository on stackblitz](https://stackblitz.com/~/github.com/ashvinpanicker/react-practice-calendar)
+For an online sandbox environment, [open this repository on stackblitz](https://stackblitz.com/~/github.com/ashvinpanicker/react-practice-calendar)

 Alternatively, follow the below steps to run this locally.